suhearsawho/jobodyssey/README.md

 ### **Job Search**

 This job search feature used the Github Jobs API to search for a job based on user input parameters.
 The heart button on the left side will save the job as a job interested where pressed and delete it from jobs interested if pressed again.
+The heart button required a lot of work with React states and figuring out the best way to have this dynamically populated list have individual reactions to user actions.
 The message icon on the right side of the listing is a link which will open a new window of the url to the actual job listing.

 <img width=75% src="https://i.imgur.com/aTtDNRo.png">

 ### **Add Applied**

 This form will allow a user to add an applied job to their list of applied jobs.
 The company, position, address, and date applied are mandatory fields while the drop down forms like language can be manipulated by clicking on one to add, and clicking again to remove the specific option (e.g. click on C and Python to add both, click again on C to remove).
+When submitted, the form is sent through a POST request to our REST API updating the database.

 <img width=75% src="https://i.imgur.com/hwcvTMM.png">

 ### **Applied Jobs**

 Jobs applied will be listed on this page with the ability to edit and delete the listing.
 This allows for updates on the status, notes, or any other information you would like to change later.
+Any updates will be handled by React fetch requests to our REST API.

 <img width=75% src="https://i.imgur.com/Hfftp3R.png">